ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 ### Querying the database
-To know what information is stored inside our database, we need to query the database.
+To retrieve data from our database, we write queries.
-Spring JDBC will let you use the JDBC template and let you convert the result yourself using a rowmappers.
+Spring JDBC will let you use the `JdbcTemplate` and let you map the result with a rowmapper.
-Spring Data JDBC and Spring Data JPA will also let you create queries, using jpql or JDBC queries, but you will write them in an extension in the repositories and they will help you with the mapping.
+Spring Data JDBC and Spring Data JPA will also let you create queries, using JPQL or SQL queries, but you will write them in the repositories and the frameworks will help you with the mapping.

 #### Spring JDBC
-The main tool that Spring JDBC uses for querying is the JDBC template.
-You can use this for connecting to the JDBC and therefore the database.
+The main tool that Spring JDBC uses for querying is the `JdbcTemplate`.
 The downside of using this is that it only provides the connection, everything else you need to do yourself.
 If you search for objects, the mapping to java objects will need to be done by you using a self-written Rowmapper.
 You will also need to do the exception handling yourself by creating a ExceptionTranslator.